-- Connect one end of the red jump lead to the positive + terminal of the vehicle with the flat battery (A) ⇒ Fig. 173. - Connect the other end of the red jump lead to the positive terminal (+) in the vehicle providing assistance (B). - Connect one end of the black jump lead (X) to a suitable ground terminal, a solid piece of metal in the engine block, or to the engine block ⇒ Fig. 173. - Connect the other end of the black jump lead to a solid metal component bolted to the engine block or to the engine block itself of the vehicle with the flat battery.
-However, connect it to a point as far as possible from the battery . - Position the leads in such a way that they cannot come into contact with any moving parts in the engine compartment.
+- Connect one end of the red jump lead to the positive terminal ⇒ fig. 158 + or ⇒ fig. 159 + of the vehicle with the flat battery (A). - 3.
+Connect the other end of the red jump lead to the positive terminal \bigcirc in the vehicle providing assistance \bigcirc . - On vehicles with the Start-Stop system, connect one end of the black jump lead (x) to a suitable ground terminal, to a solid metal part bolted to the engine block or to the engine block itself ⇒ fig. 159. - 6.
+Connect the other end of the black jump lead (x) to a solid metal component bolted to the engine block or to the engine block itself of the vehicle with the flat battery.
+Do not connect it to a point near the battery (A). - Position the leads in such a way that they cannot come into contact with any moving parts in the engine compartment.